-Thanks to a £23,000 grant from Mick George Ltd and the commitment of 45 locals and 12 young volunteers from the Prince’s Trust programme the centre can proudly boast an excellent array of new services to a diverse range of associations in far more pleasurable conditions.
+Thanks to a £23,000 grant from the Mick George Group and the commitment of 45 locals and 12 young volunteers from the Prince’s Trust programme the centre can proudly boast an excellent array of new services to a diverse range of associations in far more pleasurable conditions.

 The refurbishment consisted of a major internal and external overhaul, with modern insulation, lighting, heating and roof provisions installed, on top of the exciting Garden makeover.
 The hub is predominantly used by local youths or for those with physical or learning difficulties to learn new skills.
 However, a growing number of other practices are now available for the elderly community.

 Dave Lane, Chair of Keystone Youth Centre said: “At Keystone Youth Centre we have undertaken the largest volunteer led Eco Retro-fit in the region to transform our large, old and tattered base into something fit for the future.
 Mick George Ltd bought into our vision and their funding has played a pivotal role in converting Keystone into the thriving community centre it is now.
 We remain eternally grateful for their support’’.

 The Community Fund which is managed by Grantscape, an independent charity, supports community projects that are located in the vicinity of Mick George Ltd operating sites in Northamptonshire, Cambridgeshire, Lincolnshire and Rutland.
 Up to £200,000 is made available each year for projects that deliver significant environmental benefits and provide new and better community amenities.